ValdryanIvandito/cardano-script-compiling-guide/compiling-plutustx-script-eng.md

 # Introduction

-This is documentation that gives you a step-by-step guide on how to compile a PlutusTx script into UPLC.
-If you successfully compile the script, you will find a file with a **_.plutus_** extension, which is a UPLC.
-This UPLC has a CBOR format that can be used on-chain.
+This documentation provides a simplified, step-by-step guide on how to compile a PlutusTx script into UPLC.
+If you successfully compile the script, you will find a file with a **_.plutus_** extension, which is a UPLC or Plutus Script.
+This Script has a CBOR format that will be used on-chain.

 When installing the Plutus environment on our local machine, it can require significant effort.
 However, there is an alternative.
 We can use [demeter.run](https://demeter.run/), which provides Cardano infrastructures, tools, libraries, and, of course, the Plutus environment.

 # Step by step

-## Setup Demeter
+## Step-1 Setup Demeter

 1. Use demeter.run, if you haven’t an account then create new account
 2. Add resource and select workspace